compsoc-ssc/compsocssc/README.md

 # CompSoc, SSC

-Code for The CompSoc, St. Stephen's College's website. *Still under development...*
+Code for The CompSoc, St. Stephen's College's website.

-## Try
+## Usage

 You can try out the latest build using the following method:

 1. Clone the repo to a suitable location using ```bash git clone <url>```.
 2. Change permissions for setup.sh using ```bash chmod +x setup.sh```.
 3. Run setup.sh ```bash ./setup.sh```.
+4. You'll need to grab a client_secrets file from [here](console.developers.google.com) using the CompSoc Google login and place it in the root of the project.
-4. Navigate to *localhost:8000/admin* and login with the credentials you set up.
+5. Navigate to *localhost:8000/admin* and login with the credentials you set up.
-5. Create some dummy data if you want to.
+6. Create some dummy data if you want to.
-6. Head on to *localhost:8000* to use the website!
+7. Head on to *localhost:8000* to use the website!

 ## Contribute

-This is the level-up branch, the main branch for new features.
-Below is the procedure to contribute to compsocssc
+Below are the instructions for contributing to the compsocssc repo.

 1. Create a new branch for the new feature or bugfix.
+Branch out from master.
 2. Develop the feature on it's own branch until complete and stable.
-3. Create a pull request to merge into level_up.
+3. Create a pull request to merge into the level_up.
+Think of this as a beta branch.
-4. level_up will be mergerd into master at regular intervals.
+4. level_up will be merged into master at regular intervals.

 The features currently under development are:

-* Orfik Calendar event ( add_to_calendar branch)
+* Orfik Calendar event (add_to_calendar branch)
-* Leaderboard time-evolution visualization (fix_events branch)
+* Events overhaul (fix_events branch)

 ## Styling